How and When Do Doctors Give Vaccines?

 For the hepatitis A vaccine:

 You should get two doses, given as shots, 6 months apart for complete protection.
+The virus in the vaccine is killed (inactive).

 Children should get the first dose between 12 and 23 months of age.
 Children older than age 2 can get the first dose at their next doctor’s visit.